alan-christopher/spiels/industry/laying_bricks.md

 of those counts for shit down where the iron flies, except insofar as it can affect career prospects (i.e. it may be possible to squeeze some extrinsic incentives out of them).
-The best we can do if that's our project's only justification is to (1) be honest with your team about the project's ignoble nature and (2) be cognizant of the fact that we're probably burning morale to make it happen.
+The best we can do if that's our project's only justification is to (1) be honest with your team about the project's uninspiring nature and (2) be cognizant of the fact that we're probably burning morale to make it happen.